T-34 Model 1943 with 76.2-mm-gun F-34

 One of the few worthwhile outcomes from the T-34M controversy was the design of a new, larger cast turret which gave the gun crew more room.
 Use of this new hexagonal turret began at Nizhni Tagil early in 1942 as the T-34 Model 1943, and it first appeared against the Finns in Karelia in April 1942.

 Production of the Model 1942 and Model 1943 took place simultaneously, with the other two facilities continuing to manufacture the T-34 Model 1942 until later in 1942.
 There were a number of production variations between the products of the different factories.
-Both the T-34 Model 1942 and T-34 Model 1943 had a distinctly rougher appearance than the wellcrafted T-34 Model 1940, but the apparent crudity of many of the welds and joints did not detract at any point from the integrity of the armour.
-Indeed, an inspection of a T-34 Model 1942 provided to the British School of Tank Technology in 1943 found the armour quality to be equal or superior to British armour.
+Both the T-34 Model 1942 and T-34 Model 1943 had a distinctly rougher appearance than the wellcrafted T-34 Model 1940, but the apparent crudity of many of the welds and joints did not detract at any point from the integrity of the armor.
+Indeed, an inspection of a T-34 Model 1942 provided to the British School of Tank Technology in 1943 found the armour quality to be equal or superior to British armor.
 Where fine machining was required for moving parts, it was provided.

 In 1942, Russia faced a severe shortage of rubber which forced STZ to begin producing its T-34s with all-metal road wheels, and the other plants followed suit.
 Eventually, rubber-rimmed wheels were used in the first and fifth positions because with all-metal wheels in these positions, harmonic vibrations were set up when the tank was moving at high-speed, which loosened parts and caused other damage.